3 Disgusting Dog Behaviors and Where They Come From

 An honorable mention: Smelling and licking butts

 Have you ever realized how many butts your dog smells in, let’s say, a month?
-If your dog is social the number could be high on the double-digit spectrum.
+If your dog is a social dog the number could be high on the double-digit spectrum.

 Smelling and licking each other’s butts is the canine version of looking in the eyes, shake hands, and exchange a few words.
 With their superior sense of smell, they collect information from and about each other, through their butt secretions.